Complexlity/immutable-planner-app/README.md

 1. **Application** Type: Web application (remains unchanged).
 This represents where the application is intented to be run
 2. **Client Name**: give your application any name.
 This is just an identifier.
 3. **Logout URLs**: This is very **IMPORTANT**.
 It represents the url the user is redirected to after they logout of the application (In some applications,the default landing page).
-E.g `<https://your-site-name.com/>`.
+E.g `https://your-site-name.com/`.
 Since we would be runnig the code locally on port `3001`.
 Enter http://localhost:3001 into the input box
 4. **Callback URLs**: Also very **IMPORTANT**.
 When you try to login, it opens a popup direct to this url.
 This is where the logging in takes place.
-E.g `<https://your-site-name.com/login>`.
+E.g `https://your-site-name.com/login`.
 Since we are runnign the code on our dev server port `3001`, Enter http://localhost:3001/login into the input box

-When you deploy, you also have to change these URLs to point to the site address
+**IMPORTANT**: When you deploy, you also have to change these URLs to point to the site address.

 Click **Create** once you have filled these values.

 ![Alt text](image-3.png)

-Copy the three values and replace them in the `.env` file
+Copy the three values and replace them in the `.env` file.

 ## The Bug Before The Storm

 In the course of writing this guide, I ran into a bug in the sdk where it looks for the `global` and `process`.
-If you ever encounter errors such as `global object missing` or `process missing`, simply add the code above to be run before all others
+If you ever encounter errors such as `global object missing` or `process missing`, simply add the code above to be run before all others.

 ```javascript
 if (typeof global === 'undefined') {